DanSunMDA/LEDEM/README.md

 ## Requirements

-Run on Unix/Linux and macOS systems.
+Run on Unix/Linux and macOS systems with GNU Bash 4+.

 ### Installation